-Businesses and authorities around the world are increasingly working together to ensure more sustainable economic, environmental and social measures are adopted and implemented.
-The circular economy model, involving sharing, leasing, reusing, repairing, refurnishing, and recycling existing materials and products as long as possible, is a key pillar of sustainability.
+Businesses and authorities around the world are increasingly working together to ensure that more sustainable economic, environmental and social measures are adopted and implemented.
+The circular economy model, which involves sharing, leasing, reusing, repairing, refurnishing, and recycling existing materials and products for as long as possible—is a key pillar of sustainability.

-GS1 standards enable the digital twin transformation which is essential in the sustainability and circular economy models.
+GS1 standards enable the “digital twin” transformation which is essential in sustainability and circular economy models.

 The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States in 2015, provides “a shared blueprint for peace and prosperity for people and the planet, now and into the future”.
 At its heart are the 17 Sustainable Development Goals (SDGs), which are an urgent call for action by all countries in a global partnership.
-GS1 with its global open standards is supporting these goals in innovative ways, in different sectors and regions.
+Through its global open standards, GS1 is supporting these goals in innovative ways, in different sectors and in various regions.

 Consumers, businesses, and governments want reliable information about the sustainability of their products and services.
 Product packaging, the provenance of raw materials and the identification of chemical substances are particularly important issues.
 GS1 provides a common set of standards to share sustainability information widely, both for B2B and B2C purposes.
-Our standards can also support green procurement both in the public and private sector.
+Our standards can also support green procurement in both the public and private sectors.

-GS1 EPCIS standard is ideal for establishing an effective chain of custody of non-renewable resources as well as for proving the provenance of sustainable sources of raw materials for the food, the textiles and construction sectors, among many others.
+GS1 EPCIS standard is ideal for establishing an effective chain of custody of non-renewable resources as well as for proving the provenance of sustainable sources of raw materials for the food, textiles and construction sectors, amongst many others.

-GS1 is also involved in supporting initiatives to reduce food loss waste at both National and Regional levels by participating, for example, to the EU REFRESH project which was funded by the Horizon 2020 Framework Programme of the European Union.
+GS1 is also supporting initiatives to reduce food loss and waste at both national and regional levels by participating, for example, in the EU REFRESH project which was funded by the Horizon 2020 Framework Programme of the European Union.

 For more information, please visit gs1.org/sustainability